sehjal408/Blog/README.md

 I created a lead and users with permissions Sales Manager and Sales User.
 Then I found that the lead is visible to all, not only to sales users.
 But it should be visible to only sales users.
 Now, I am reading the document again and implementing it by assigning the lead to a particular sales user.
 <br>

+**Date: 19-April-2022**

+## Lead Management in CRM

+A lead is a potential customer who might be interested in our products or services.

+To get the customer through the door, we may be doing all or any of the following:

+- Listing our product on directories.
+- Maintaining an updated and searchable website.
+- Meeting people at trade events.
+- Advertising our products or services.

+When we send out the word that we are around and have something valuable to offer, people will come in to check out our products.
+These are our Leads.
+They are called Leads because they may lead us to a sale.

+To create lead,

+1. Go to the Lead list and click on New.
+2. If the person represents an organization, check the 'Lead is an Organization' checkbox.
+If the person is an individual, leave the checkbox unchecked.
+3. Enter the 'Email Address'.
+4. Status is the important field in the Lead.
+You can set the status manually and also it will be updated automatically based on your actions against the lead.
+5. You can set the Lead Source in Source field.
+6. Enter email ID for communication.
+7. Click on 'Save'.